texfaq/texfaq.github.io/FAQ-nonfree.md

-The CTAN team decided that it would be useful for users (and distributors, not to say package authors) to separate packages that were candidates for distribution, and those that were in some sense ''not free''.
+The CTAN team decided that it would be useful for users (and distributors, not to say package authors) to separate packages that were candidates for distribution, and those that were in some sense "not free".
 Thus was the `nonfree` tree born.

 From the start, the `nonfree` tree was controversial: the terms under which a package would be placed on the tree were hotly